• Home

 About This Version

-“Fascinatin’ Rhythm,” as well as In Person!, is available from iTunes.
+“There Will Never Be Another You,” as well as In Person!, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Count Basie and His Orchestra, George Gershwin, In Person!, Ira Gershwin, Ralph Sharon, Tony Bennett
+Filed Under: Song of the Day Tagged With: Harry Warren, In Person!, Mack Gordon, Ralph Sharon, The Count Basie Orchestra, Tony Bennett

 • « Previous Page